Project List

 2. Reduced the need to exit and re-enter tabs during course selection.

-3. Merged functionally similar steps in the submission process.
+3. Merged functionally similar steps in the course registration process.

 Iterations